charlottericex/SweetStudentSnacks/_recipes/recipe1.md

 layout: recipe
 published: true
 ---
+These super easy pancakes are a great way to treat your friends the morning after a party!

 ![Delicious Plate of Toast, Blueberries and Bananas, covered in sticky maple syrup](../uploads/joseph-gonzalez-zcUgjyqEwe8-unsplash.jpg "Photo by Joseph Smart")